asadujaman74/asadujaman74/README.md

 # About Me:
  About Me: I'm Md.
 Asadu Jaman<br>I’m a Full-stack web developer.
 I have a passion for learning and sharing my knowledge with others.
 Over the last three years, I have explored cyber security, computer networks, and Blockchain.
 Right now, I am working on Java.
-Skills: HTML / CSS/JavaScript/ReactJs/Java/SQL/MongoDB/<br><br>🔭 I’m currently working on ReactJS ⚛️ <br>🌱 I’m currently learning DSA in JAVA<br>🤔 I’m looking for help with small project based on ReactJs ⚛️<br>⚡ Fun fact: I love to play online games
+Skills: HTML / CSS/JavaScript/ReactJs/Python/SQL/MongoDB/<br><br>🔭 I’m currently working on ReactJS ⚛️ <br>🌱 I’m currently learning DSA in Python<br>🤔 I’m looking for help with small project based on ReactJs ⚛️<br>⚡ Fun fact: I love to play online games

 ## 🌐 Socials: